Houston Excavation Accident Lawyer

 Workers’ compensation should make it easy to recover benefits for your medical expenses, lost wages, and disability, but the insurance company and your employer may fight your claim.
 They may argue you are fully recovered when you aren’t or your injuries are pre-existing.
 A personal injury lawsuit poses other challenges including the burden to prove negligence.

 A Houston personal injury lawyer can assist you through every stage of your claim and serve as your advocate to protect your best interests.
 You do not need to face a complex legal battle, paperwork, and accident investigation on your own.
-Attorney Brian White & Associates, PC fights for injured Texas workers and will fight for you too.
+Attorney Brian White Personal Injury Lawyers fights for injured Texas workers and will fight for you too.

 Brian White is a Board Certified Personal Injury Trial Lawyer, a distinction shared by only 3% of Texas lawyers, which gives him an advantage in the courtroom.
 Our firm has a proven track record of recovering settlements and jury awards for our clients with the financial resources needed to see even the most complex cases through.

-When you hire Attorney Brian White & Associates, PC to represent you, you can count on us to:
+When you hire Attorney Brian White Personal Injury Lawyers to represent you, you can count on us to:

 - Conduct a thorough investigation into your accident and how it happened